About the Foundation

 C. The Membership and Nominating Committee shall be made up of a chair, who shall be a member of the Board of Directors, three (3) members from the Board of Directors and a minimum of two (2) Trustees.
 Duties of the Membership and Nominating Committee are to nominate officers of the Board, members of the Board of Directors, additional Trustees and to conduct an annual review of current and prospective members.

 D. The Audit Committee shall consist of three (3) members of the Board of Directors or Trustees who do not serve on the finance or officer committees and the EOU Vice President for Finance and Administration.
 Duties of the Audit Committee are to review the annual Foundation audit and recommend it for adoption by the Officers and Board and to meet confidentially on audit issues.

 Section 3.
 A majority of a standing committee shall constitute a quorum.

 Section 1.
-The Trustees shall elect a Board of Directors of nine (9) to twelve (12) voting members from the Trustees.
-They shall be elected to a three (3) year term and may not serve more than three (3) consecutive terms.
+The Trustees shall elect a Board of Directors of nine (9) to fifteen (15) voting members from the Trustees.
+They shall be elected to a three (3) year term with a limit of three (3) consecutive terms served.
 The Board of Directors shall supervise the affairs of the Foundation.
 Each Officer of the Foundation shall automatically be a member of the Board of Directors; likewise, the President of Eastern Oregon University shall also be an ex-officio, non-voting member of the Board of Directors.
-All members of the Board of Directors who are employed by the Oregon State System of Higher Education shall be ex-officio without vote.
+All members of the Board of Directors who are employed by Eastern Oregon University shall be ex-officio, non-voting members of the board unless an exception is made by the Trustees.
 The Board of Directors shall meet at a minimum of at least once in each regular academic quarter at such time and place as may be determined by a majority of the Board of Directors.
 A majority vote of the members of the Board of Directors present shall be binding as to the action taken.